-I have found myself in the role of Arts organizer and sometimes curator in Hunterdon County, New Jersey.
-Currently and for the past 2 years, I have been working with a unique and amazing team of artists in Hunterdon County.
+Currently and for the past 3 years, I have been working with a unique and amazing team of artists in Hunterdon County.
 We have created THAT: The Hunterdon Art Tour.
 2017 was our first open studio tour, 2018 is our second year.
 Because I raised my children in Frenchtown and have lived through the cultural limitations present in this county, I feel the responsibility to continue to bring the awareness of the pivotal role of the artist to my home.
 Wonderful things can happen when exposing a community to the power of real art.
-This past winter, I co-curated, with Catherine Suttle, and exhibition called “Keepers of the Chroma” at the Center for Contemporary Art, in Bedminster NJ.
+This past winter, I co-curated, with Catherine Suttle, an exhibition called “Keepers of the Chroma” at the Center for Contemporary Art, in Bedminster NJ.
 I teach Color Theory, Drawing, BookArts and Printmaking as an Adjunct Professor of Art at both Raritan Valley Community College and Bucks Community College.
 I was born in Brooklyn raised on Long Island.
 My undergraduate studies were done at both SUNY Purchase and Alfred University.
 My graduate work was at Mason Gross School of the Arts, Rutgers.
 From 1984 to 1991, I was the studio assistant to both Nancy Spero and Leon Golub.
 You might know me from the now retired Civilian Art.

 email. firstname.lastname@example.org or cell.
 908-268-2843